upstream-se/guidebook-draft/docs/meta/structural-governance/content-model/intermediate-page/index.md

 Complementary pages and contextual cross-links must not appear in this section.
 They must be placed contextually within the page body.

+## Summary

+An intermediate page is a structural container within the primary hierarchy.
+It combines conceptual exposition with the responsibility of indexing its contained pages.
+It must provide orientation, preserve descriptor discipline, and implement canonical hierarchical navigation.

 ## Where to go next

 → [Leaf page](../leaf-page/)